cardosopab/mental_math/README.md

 # Mentis Math

 Mentis Math is a Flutter-based educational app designed to enhance your mental math skills.
-As of version 1.0.0, the app features the "Complements" game, which helps users practice finding complementary numbers.
+As of version 1.0.0, the app features the "Complements" exercise, which helps users practice finding complementary numbers.

 ## Features

-- Complements Game: Improve your ability to find complementary numbers that add up to 10.
+- Complements exercise: Improve your ability to find complementary numbers that add up to 10.

 - Responsive Theme: The app supports both light and dark modes, adapting to your system settings.